SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 The mobile app's authentication flow relies primarily on 2 external API's hosted on the website:

 - Simple JWT Login
   - The API provided by this plugin is used to fetch and validate a JSON Web Token (JWT), which constitutes the user login process.
-It is also used to send password reset emails and logout users by revoking the JWT token (yet to be implmented).
+It is also used to send password reset emails and logout users by revoking the JWT token (TODO: implement revoke token).
 It also provides an endpoint to register users, however we defer to WooCommerce for this in order to remain consistent with the website.
   - Note that there are 2 sets of documentation for this API, and that they may present minor conflicts with its actual use (e.g. content of Requests/Responses), therefore you should thoroughly test any changes to helpers or implementation of endpoints.
 - WooCommerce
   - The API provided by this pugin is used to register new customers (users) inline with the website's authentication method.